alxsanborn/vending-machine-kata/README.md

   1. Initialize, create, and seed database by running 'rails db:create,' then 'rails db:migrate,' then 'rails db:seed' in the terminal.
   2. Run 'rails s' in the terminal to launch the server.
   3. Type in 'localhost:3000' in your browser's url.
   4. I seeded it so there are 100 colas, 0 chips, and 5 candies.

+* Note: I reset commits made between January 16-17, which is why it may look like I performed the same work twice.
+I did comment under each commit that was reset.

   ![Homepage Screenshot](http://i64.tinypic.com/2uy52jt.png)